testcookbook/testcookbook.github.io/book/python/robot-framework.md

 ## Define your tests.

 Once you have test file to describe what you are doing.
-Then its time to write code to actually test what was described.
+Then it's time to write code to actually test what was described.
 Create a file "AdderLibrary.py".
 You might remember it from the settings of the robot file we created.

 ***AdderLibrary.py***